jackdimarco/jackdimarco/README.md

 -💻 I'm interested in Software Development

--🔭 I have experience with Java, Python, C, and JavaScript (as well as React.js and Node.js)
+-🔭 I have experience with Java, Python, C, and JavaScript (including React.js and Node.js frameworks)

 -🎸 I love to program and play music